-Architect: Gemaile RECHAK Architect
+Architects: Gemaile RECHAK Architect

+Text description provided by the architects.
 Gemaile Rechak invites you to discover his spacious, open and distributed approach to architecture.
 The links between the 32 apartments are visible on the outside, acting as both walkways and viewing galleries that connect the various facades between them.
 Blocks, breathing spaces and loggias are set against each other as the space and materials combine in a reinvented symbiosis.

 Issues and urban context